-The procedures outlined below have been devised in the interests of fairness, and of achieving a speedy resolution to complaints.
-If there is anything about them that is not clear, please do not hesitate to contact us by telephone 01-6489130 or locall 1890 208 080 or by email email@example.com.
+Our complaints procedures have been devised in the interests of fairness and of achieving a speedy resolution to complaints.
+If there is anything about them that is not clear, please do not hesitate to contact us by telephone at 01-6489130 or locall 1800 208 080 or email [email protected].

 There is no charge for our services.